 Irish mezzo soprano Paula Murrihy is part of Opera Frankfurt’s prestigious ensemble.
 She has a close relationship with North America, where she studied and where she has worked with Los Angeles Opera, Boston Lyric Opera, the Handel & Haydn Society and the Boston Symphony Orchestra, to name a few.
 Paula is quickly becoming greatly sought after by major opera companies and concert promoters in Europe, she has appeared at Covent Garden, English National Opera, The Edinburgh Festival, Wexford Festival and Opéra de Nice and with the RTÉ orchestra and Nederlandse Programma Stichting.

 Irish Mezzo-Soprano Paula Murrihy is a native of County Kerry.
 She received her Bachelor in Music from DIT Conservatory of Music and Drama in Dublin before continuing her studies in North America at the New England Conservatory.
-Paula has also participated in the Britten-Pears Young Artist Program and more recently was an apprentice at Santa Fe Opera and part of San Francisco Opera’s Merola Program.
+Paula has also participated in the Britten-Pears Young Artist Programme and was an apprentice at Santa Fe Opera and part of San Francisco Opera’s Merola Program.